Blendify/blender-manual/blender_docs/manual/animation/markers.rst

 Or drag them with the :kbd:`RMB`.

-By default, you grab the markers in one-frame steps, but if you hold :kbd:`Ctrl`, the markers will move in steps corresponding to one second (according to the scenes *FPS*).
+By default, you grab the markers in one-frame steps, but if you hold :kbd:`Ctrl`, the markers will move in steps corresponding to one second (according to the scene's *FPS*).

 Show Pose Markers